Ishaq-p/imgClassification_cpp/README.md

 # imgClassification_cpp

 const: Ensures the input matrix is not modified inside the function.
-Matrix&: Passes the input by reference, avoiding copying. int poolSize: The second parameter, an integer specifying the pool size.
-This is passed by value because it's a simple data type and doesn't incur significant overhead.

 https://github.com/PulkitThakar/CNN-from-scratch-using-Numpy/blob/master/CNN.py#L277

 static_cast<float>(rand() %10)/10

 When transferring a trained model's weights from PyTorch (Python) to a C++ implementation, several potential issues could cause a discrepancy in accuracy.
 Here are some common issues and suggestions to troubleshoot: